ZexyMichael/CubitionServerList/README.md

-# CubitionServerList
+# CubiList - A Unofficial Cubition Server List
-The unofficial Cubition Server List
+Cubilist is a website that has Cubition servers.
+Ranging from different gamemodes and more!